How To Write A Movie Script: All You Need To Know About Writing Your First Screenplay

 There are two main types of screenplays or scripts that you should familiarize yourself with before beginning.

 I wanted to point this out because most scripts you will find online for Hollywood films are shooting scripts.
-I highly recommend searching for scripts of your favorite movies as part of the research process.
+I highly recommend searching for scripts for your favorite movies as part of the research process.

-Check out this article here for some sources.
 However, you generally should not be writing your scripts in the shooting script format.
-You can get away with it if you intend to shoot your own script but stay away from this practice if you plan to only write the script.
+You can get away with it if you intend to shoot your script, but stay away from this practice if you plan only to write it.

 Formatting and screenwriting software

 We’re not going to get deep into how to format a script.
 I would recommend purchasing the book The Hollywood Standard.
-This is a complete guide for formatting your screenplay.
-We also have an article here discussing screenplay formatting.

 I would also recommend writing your screenplay in a screenwriting app.
 The industry-standard screenwriting software is Final Draft.

 The software is pricey, so there are alternative options as well.
-A few paid options are StudioBinder, Fade In, and Movie Magic Screenwriter.
-Learn more about alternative professional screenwriting software here.
+StudioBinder, Fade In, and Movie Magic Screenwriter are a few paid options.

 Step 1: Idea

-Personally, I feel coming up with an idea is the most important first step in this process.
+I feel coming up with an idea is the most important first step in this process.
 The idea doesn’t have to be fully fleshed out, but you should have something in mind to get you started.

 The idea first sprung on me while I played a lot of blackjack tournaments in my early twenties.
 I knew I wanted to write a movie about the gambling world, so that’s where I started.

-As you can see, ideas can literally come from anywhere.
+As you can see, ideas can come from anywhere.
 The idea doesn’t necessarily have to be movie-worthy right at the beginning.

-One of the best methods for coming up with ideas is letting the ideas come to you.
 This can be difficult to do because it may feel unproductive to do nothing, but doing nothing can be one of the best methods.
 You should always be thinking about ideas, so that’s the work in itself.

 I can’t say I’ve ever come up with an idea during a set time while I was trying to think of ideas.
-Check out this article here that goes more in-depth about coming up with screenplay ideas.

 Step 2: Research